Hard metal pneumoconiosis

 Plain chest radiographic features are non-specific.
 A chest radiograph may be normal or show a nodular, reticulonodular, or reticular pattern 7.

 An exposure history of hard metal is essential in image interpretation.
-Described features are non-specific on their own and a dependent on the stage.
+Described features are non-specific on their own and a dependant on the stage.
 These include 5:

 - reticulation 5,7